dylanhamersztein/utils/README.md

 Some aliases I like to use.

-### setup.sh
+### branch-buddy

-A script which installs all the things I like.
+A script which iterates through all git repositories in a folder and manages their branches.